josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 ### Source code styling

-Source code should follow [Angular's style guide](guide/styleguide) where possible.
+Source code should follow the [style guide for Angular](guide/styleguide) where possible.

 #### Hexadecimals